Originally posted in 2015, we’ve edited to make appropriate for this year.

 You can save yourself a lot of time

 Pre-register and pre-pay.
 When you register and pay to be a Premium Free Agent, you are guaranteed a spot on a team and may attend the tryout to be drafted.
-If you are drafted by a regular league team, your Premium Free Agent fees transfers to your new team and you simply pay the remainder of your team fee.
+If you are drafted by a regular league team, your Free Agent fees transfer to your new team and you simply pay the remainder of your team fee.
 If you are not drafted, you are guaranteed a spot in the Rookie League.
 You can also be picked out of the Rookie League and moved up to a regular league team during the season.
-If you are NOT drafted, we cannot find you another team and the Rookie League is not an option (for example: you work on Saturdays) we simply refund your money.
+If you are NOT drafted, we cannot find you another team and the Rookie League is not an option (for example: you work on Saturdays) we simply refund your money, but those cases are very rare.

 What to bring.

-Wear baseball attire: baseball pants, appropriate shirt or jersey (some guys like to wear their “hometown” unis, and we think that’s COOL!), cleats (metal OK), socks, cap, belt.
+Wear baseball attire: baseball pants, appropriate shirt or jersey (some guys like to wear their “hometown” unis, and we think that’s COOL!), cleats (metal OK for grass, NOT for artificial turf), socks, cap, belt.
 Dress like a player.

 Bring your gear: Glove, wood bat, batting helmet, catcher’s gear if you are a catcher.

-Also bring: Hydration; water, Powerade, etc. Other items such as sunflower seeds, gum, etc. NO tobacco products!
+Also bring: Hydration; water, Powerade, etc. Sunflower seeds and gum are prohibited at artificial turf fields.
+NO tobacco products!

 At the tryout, respect your fellow prospects.
 Not everyone has the same ability and it takes a lot of guts to put yourself out there in front of a lot of folks you don’t know at a baseball tryout.
 Some of you guys are so good, you’ve never had to try out and others might not have attended anything like this for many years.
 If the guy next to you boots one, has a ball clank off his glove or corkscrews into the ground swinging at a curve ball, a little pat on the back and a smile is in order.
 You are no longer in high school and not competing against the guy next to you for a spot on the team.
 You are merely trying to find a spot on a team.
 Just try to have some fun with it, because today, we get to play baseball!